Master of Applied Linguistics and Exegesis

 Translation Specialist, Pioneer Bible Translators

-- Twelve (12) semester hours of linguistics (Language and Society, Articulatory Phonetics, Phonological Analysis, and Grammatical Analysis), with a minimum grade of B in each course.
-These courses are offered through the Canada Institute of Linguistics at Trinity Western University, ideally through the Summer Program;
+- Twelve (12) semester hours of Linguistics in your undergraduate studies.
+Applicants without these pre-requisites may take them through the Canada Institute of Linguistics at Trinity Western University, ideally through the Summer Program.

 - Completion of the prescribed curriculum.

-- 49 hours of grad level credit of which a minimum of 30 semester hours must be completed at ACTS; at least 12 semester hours shall be in biblical studies/exegesis;
+- 54 hours of grad level credit of which a minimum of 30 semester hours must be completed at ACTS/CanIL; at least 12 semester hours shall be in biblical studies/exegesis;

 - A minimum cumulative GPA of 2.7;